IlyaKhomutov/GameProject_TestApp/README.md

 5. Create Game
 6. Buy Game

-# How to run the system(Linux):
+# How to run the system):
 1. Clone code
-3. Create virtual enviroment and .env file with your Django secret key
+2. Go to root directory: "cd gameproject"
-4. Run "cd gameproject"
+3. Create .env file with your Django secret key
-5. Run "sudo docker-compose up"
+4. Run "sudo docker-compose up"

 # Unauthorized users can:
 - Register: ("registraion/")